tmundargi-ai/bluff-brain/README.md

 And the AI gives dramatic responses if you are not actually being funny.

-🎮 Play it, Win it
+🎮 Play it live here: https://bluff-brain-vercel.vercel.app/

 ----------------------------------------------------------------------------------------------------------------------------------------